zhimin-z/Foundation-Model-Leaderboard-Survey/README.md

 4. **data/GitHub.json**: Contains the URLs of GitHub repositories mined during the study.

-5. **data/HuggingFace.json**: Contains the URLs of Hugging Face Spaces mined during the study.
+5. **data/HuggingFace.json**: Contains the URLs of Hugging Face spaces mined during the study.

 6. **data/PapersWithCode.json**: Contains the URLs of Papers with Code leaderboards mined during the study.